SocketCluster/socketcluster/README.md

 npm install socketcluster
 ```

-Note that to use socketcluster you will also need the client which you an get using the following command:
+Note that to use socketcluster you will also need the client which you can get using the following command:

 ```bash
 npm install socketcluster-client